TrellixVulnTeam/luigi_3P9D/README.md

 ### For statement

-For statements exist in two form: the first iterates through a list elements, and the second one creates an index variable that is incremented from a start value (inclusive) to an end value (non-inclusive).
+The `for` statement exists in two form: the first iterates through a list elements, and the second one creates an index variable that is incremented from a start value (inclusive) to an end value (non-inclusive).

 The first form can be used like this: